astropy/nbcollection/docs/ci/ci_example.rst

     $ git push jbcurtin main

-`nbcollection-ci generate-ci-env` destroys and creates `.circleci/config.yml` for all collections and categories found in `$HOME/nbcollection-demo`.
-Commit the changes and push them up to Github and this'll invoke a full run with all build jobs running in a concurrent manor.
+`nbcollection-ci generate-ci-env` has destroyed and created the `.circleci/config.yml` for all collections and categories found in
+`$HOME/nbcollection-demo`.
+With these changes pushed to Github and the new `config.yml` file will invoke a full run with all build jobs running in a concurrent manor.